komu/kraken/README.md

-# Wanhack - a silly roguelike
+# Kraken - a silly roguelike